elfakbaba/Churn-Prediction-Telco/README.md

-# Churn-Prediction-Telco

-Telco Churn Forecasting refers to the process of estimating which customers of a telecommunications company are most likely to cancel their services in the near future.
-Churn estimation can be performed by analyzing the factors that cause loss of customers.
-Using machine learning algorithms, Telco Churn Prediction models can be developed to analyze customer data and make accurate predictions about which customers are most likely to leave.
-This information can then be used to proactively reach customers at risk of leaving and offer incentives to stay, ultimately reducing churn and increasing customer retention rates.
+# Churn Prediction for Telco Customers

-# Dataset Story
+# Project Overview:

-CustomerId:	Customer ID
-Gender:	Gender of the customer
-SeniorCitizen:	Whether the customer is a senior citizen or not (1, 0)
-Partner:	Whether the customer has a partner or not (Yes, No)
-Dependents:	Whether the customer has dependents or not (Yes, No)
-tenure:	Number of months the customer has stayed with the company
-PhoneService:	Whether the customer has a phone service or not (Yes, No) MultipleLines	:Whether the customer has multiple lines or not (Yes, No, No phone service) InternetService	:Customer's internet service provider (DSL, Fiber optic, No)
-OnlineSecurity:	Whether the customer has online security or not (Yes, No, No internet service)
-OnlineBackup:	Whether the customer has online backup or not (Yes, No, No internet service)
-DeviceProtection:	Whether the customer has device protection or not (Yes, No, No internet service)
-TechSupport:	Whether the customer has tech support or not (Yes, No, No internet service)
-StreamingTV:	Whether the customer has streaming TV or not (Yes, No, No internet service)
-StreamingMovies:	Whether the customer has streaming movies or not (Yes, No, No internet service)
-Contract:	The contract term of the customer (Month-to-month, One year, Two year)
-PaperlessBilling:	Whether the customer has paperless billing or not (Yes, No)
+This project tackles the challenge of Telco customer churn prediction.
+Churn refers to a customer leaving a telecommunications company's services.
+By leveraging machine learning algorithms and analyzing customer data, we aim to develop a model that accurately forecasts which customers are at risk of churning.

+# The Significance of Churn Prediction:

+Churn estimation empowers telecommunications companies to proactively identify customers likely to cancel their services.
+Equipped with this knowledge, companies can implement targeted retention strategies, such as personalized offers and incentives, to keep valuable customers engaged and minimize churn.
+This ultimately leads to higher customer retention rates and increased revenue.

+# Understanding the Dataset:

+The project utilizes a dataset containing information about Telco customers.
+Key features within the dataset include:

+-Customer demographics: Customer ID, gender, senior citizen status (Yes/No) -Service utilization: Phone service (Yes/No), multiple phone lines (Yes/No/No service), internet service type (DSL, Fiber optic, No), additional services like online security, online backup, device protection, tech support, streaming TV, and streaming movies (all Yes/No with appropriate service dependencies)
-PaymentMethod:	The customer's payment method (Electronic check, Mailed check, Bank transfer, Credit card)
+-Contract details: Contract term (Month-to-month, One year, Two year) -Billing information: Paperless billing (Yes/No), payment method (Electronic check, Mailed check, Bank transfer, Credit card) -Customer financial data: Monthly charges and total charges incurred -Target variable: Churn status (Yes/No)

-MonthlyCharges:	The amount charged to the customer monthly
-TotalCharges:	The total amount charged to the customer Churn	Whether: the customer has churned or not (Yes or No)
+# Result
+Overall, this project explores the potential of machine learning for predicting customer churn in the telecommunications industry.
+By building a robust prediction model, we can empower companies to retain valuable customers and improve their bottom line.